-Prior to becoming a barrister, Nairn practiced as a Social Worker for 13 years both in Glasgow and in London.
+Prior to his career at the Bar, Nairn was a Social Worker for 13 years both in Glasgow and in London.
 Although aspects of this work were generic, he had an orientation toward child protection and mental health, working with families mostly on a preventative basis to enable them to function sufficiently within their communities.

-Consequently, on being called to the bar in 1999 his practice developed with a particular focus on public child care law.
-Within the arena of the law come the most acute difficulties manifest in individuals and communities.
-He remains intrigued by the capacity of the law to scrutinise, excavate and challenge both the complexity of the individual and the regulatory structures of our society and with equanimity uphold the principles of fairness on behalf of both.
+Within the arena of public child care law comes the most acute difficulties manifest in individuals and communities.
+It is not an arena for the faint hearted and requires a diversity of skills.
+Nairn remains intrigued by the capacity of the law to scrutinise, excavate and challenge both the complexity of the individual and the regulatory structures of our society, and with equanimity, attempt to uphold the principles of fairness and justice on behalf of both.
+That’s what makes the law so fascinating.

 Jordanhill College, Strathclyde University